bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 Recall in Equation 6, we could not evaluate any of the :math:`z_i` values directly because they were not observed.
 That is, we didn't know if :math:`z_i=1` or :math:`z_1=2` etc, which would be known if it were observed.
-This trick uses the indicator function acts like a "filter" for the products over :math:`k`, taking out the exact value of :math:`z_i` (if it were known).
+This trick uses the indicator function to act like a "filter" for the products over :math:`k`, taking out the exact value of :math:`z_i` (if it were known).
 The reason we do this trick is it breaks down the unobserved :math:`z_i` variables into probability statements (e.g. :math:`p(z_i=k | \theta),